 This former mission was originally a large compound that was the center of life for the Tejanos and Texians.
 The compound was originally much larger, but today much of the original grounds are covered by streets and buildings.
 Thankfully, the iconic Alamo building remains intact and open to the public.

-While getting pictures of the outside, note the informational panels scattered around.
-Going through the Alamo does not take long, as the building is small.
+While getting pictures of the outside, note the information panels scattered around.
+Going through the Alamo does not take long as the building is small.
 Exit out the back of the Alamo to see a few other things.